MrRoy09/VMwhere/report/VMwhere_report.md

 }
 ```

+### Stripping symbols
+Finally the generated binaries is stripped using `llvm-strip`.
+This ensures symbols are no longer visible and attackers cannot figure reverse functions based on associated symbol name.
+It also reduces the size of the binary.

 ## Effect of obfuscation on given binary

 Let us examine the effect of implementing each pass on the given AES source code to better understand what each obfuscation pass is doing (individually)